-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934. the registrant has duly caused this report to be signed on its behalf f by the undersigned thereunto duly authorized. -

-THE DIXIE GROUP, INC. (Registrant)
+THE DIXIE GROUP, INC. (Registrant) By: /s/ Allen L. Danzey

-Date: May 29, 2020 By: /s/ Allen L. Danzey
+Allen L. Danzey

-Allen L. Danzey Vice President and Chief Financial Officer
+Vice President and Chief Financial Officer